 The word “passion” gets bandied about quite a bit in the recruiting business, but it should not be written off as just another buzzword or cliché.
 Passionate people are fully committed to what they do and they care deeply about positive outcomes, and those are qualities you can’t necessarily train into a manager.
 Cultivating a team of passionate managers will naturally lead to the cultivation of passionate employees and will always yield greater productivity and better results across the board.

 However, uncovering passion in a managerial candidate isn’t always easy.
 Here are four questions you can ask in an interview to uncover a potential manager’s passion for what they do.

-“A real manager has the highest level of trust and integrity while you create a fair playing field for your team and the business partners they need to engaged with.
+“A real manager has the highest level of trust and integrity while creating a fair playing field for theirteam and the business partners they need to engage with.
 Developing other leaders to grow the organization should be a primary goal with real accountability.
-Passionate managers need to motivate their employees consistently with regular feedback, pushed against the right KPI’s.
-They create a win win environment whereby the peers naturally hold themselves accountable.”
-Says Sharon Tsao, CAO & EVP Sales, Marketing and Accounting.
+Passionate managers need to motivate their employees consistently with regular feedback, pushed against the right KPIs.
+They create a win win environment whereby the peers naturally hold themselves accountable,” says Sharon Tsao, CMO of Contemporary Staffing Solutions.